ubc-library-rbsc/gillis-2021/pages/homelife.md

 <p style="text-indent: 25px;">Despite the many difficulties of their new living conditions, we can see the ways that the correspondents and their loved ones fought to build a home.
 Sumi and her mother ask Joan for flower seeds from British Columbia to populate their home garden.
 Not long after the comment about only mice enjoying their home, Sumi also writes that her father is crafting a second-room extension to improve their house for their family.</p>

-<p style="text-indent: 25px;">In a much later letter, from 1947, Jackie Takahashi notes that he is moving to Brooks, Alberta, to pursue better career opportunities but is hesitant to leave Magrath, the town which had become his home and which he notes is one of the only places in Alberta to grant Japanese Canadians municipal voting rights.
+<p style="text-indent: 25px;">In a much later letter from 1947, Jackie Takahashi notes that he is moving to Brooks, Alberta, to pursue better career opportunities but is hesitant to leave Magrath, the town which had become his home and which he notes is one of the only places in Alberta to grant Japanese Canadians municipal voting rights.
 He says, "I think when you get to know a place for a while you start to like it even if it is a dead place.
 Magrath is just a small store on a road but now I hate to leave it."<sup>4</sup></p>

 ## Recreation